Winchester measure: Capacity measures in the Anglo-Saxon period

 Prior to the Norman Conquest, the following units of capacity measure were used: sester, amber, mitta, coomb, and seam.
-A statute of 1196 (9 Richard I c27) decreed: It is established that all measures of the whole of England be of the same amount, as well of corn as of vegetables and of like things, to wit, one good horse load; and that this measure be level as well in cities and boroughs as without.
+A statute of 1196 (9 Ric.
+1. c.
+27) decreed: It is established that all measures of the whole of England be of the same amount, as well of corn as of vegetables and of like things, to wit, one good horse load; and that this measure be level as well in cities and boroughs as without.
 This appears to be a description of the seam, which would later be equated with the quarter.
 The word seam is of Latin derivation (from the Vulgar Latin sauma = packsaddle).
 Some of the other units are likewise of Latin derivation, sester from sextarius, amber from amphora.
 The sester could thus be taken as roughly a pint, the amber a bushel.
 However, the values of these units, as well as their relationships to one another, varied considerably over the centuries so that no clear definitions are possible except by specifying the time and place in which the units were used.

 After the Norman Conquest

 One of the earliest documents defining the gallon, bushel and quarter is the Assize of Weights and Measures, also known as the Tractatus de Ponderibus et Mensuris, sometimes attributed to Henry III or Edward I, but nowadays generally listed under Ancient Statutes of Uncertain Date and presumed to be from c.
 1250−1305.
 It states, By Consent of the whole Realm the King’s Measure was made, so that an English Penny, which is called the Sterling, round without clipping, shall weigh Thirty-two Grains of Wheat dry in the midst of the Ear; Twenty-pence make an Ounce; and Twelve Ounces make a Pound, and Eight Pounds make a Gallon of Wine; and Eight Gallons of Wine make a Bushel of London; which is the Eighth Part of a Quarter.

-In 1496, An Act for Weights and Measures (12 Henry VII c5) stated That the Measure of a Bushel contain viij.
+In 1496, An Act for Weights and Measures (12 Hen.
+7. c.
+5) stated That the Measure of a Bushel contain viij.
 Gallons of Wheat, and that every Gallon contain viij. li. of Wheat of Troy Weight, and every Pound contain xij.
 Ounces of Troy Weight, and every Ounce contain xx.
 Sterlings, and every Sterling be of the Weight of xxxij.
 Corns of Wheat that grew in the Midst of the Ear of Wheat, according to the old Laws of this Land.
 Even though this bushel does not quite fit the description of the Winchester bushel, the national standard prototype bushel constructed the following year (and still in existence) is near enough to a Winchester bushel that it is generally considered the first, even though it was not known by that name at the time.